 Premises liability cases are often quite complicated.
 Having an experienced legal team on your side can give you the peace of mind you need, so you can focus on your recovery.
 At Philips Law Group, we are prepared to review your claim and discuss the legal options available to you during a free consultation.

-We have recovered more than $750 million dollars over the past several decades on behalf of our clients.
+We have recovered more than $1 billion dollars over the past several decades on behalf of our clients.
 If we present you, we will work hard to make sure that you obtain fair and just compensation.
 We take cases on a contingency fee basis, which means there are no upfront fees or costs for you to worry about.
 We do not get paid unless we obtain a recovery for your case.

 Our office is conveniently located within three miles from the Maricopa County Courthouse.